bababoi-2/DeezMod/plugins/README.md

 ### Toggle Features
 A plugin to toggle various features in the desktop application, for example gapless playback.
 Very experimental plugin, I've tested basically 0 features, so only change features if you are sure what you are doing.
 By default gapless playback is enabled.

+### Discord RPC
+Automatically displays your currently playing song on Discord.
+Inspired by https://github.com/JustYuuto/deezer-discord-rpc, has the same features.